2000 Summer Olympics closing ceremony: Entrance of the Athletes

 The flags from all countries entered with their flag bearers before placing their flags on the Geode stage.
-Then, after the flags all entered, athletes ran in from all entrances onto the field, while a fanfare 'Olympic Fireworks' by David Stanhope and orchestral piece 'Journey of Angels' by Chong Lim played.
-Savage Garden performed their hit song 'Affirmation' on the Geode stage while wearing indigenous flag t-shirts.
+Then, after the flags all entered, athletes ran in from all entrances onto the field, while the fanfare "Olympic Fireworks" by David Stanhope and orchestral piece "Journey of Angels" by Chong Lim played.
+Savage Garden performed their hit song "Affirmation" on the Geode stage while wearing indigenous flag t-shirts.
 The Geode stage was projected different words relating to what people might affirm about their beliefs.
 One of the words included Sydney's famous graffiti, Eternity.

 The last time Australia hosted the Olympic Games in 1956, a young man from Melbourne, John Ian Wing, suggested that during the closing ceremony, instead of marching as separate teams, behind their national flags, the athletes mingled together as they paraded into and around the arena for a final appearance before the spectators.
 It was implemented then and has been an Olympic tradition that has been followed ever since.